-Large Language Models (LLMs) like OpenAI’s ChatGPT, Google’s Gemini (via SGE/AI Overviews), Anthropic’s Claude, xAI’s Grok, and Perplexity are increasingly acting as intermediaries between users and web content.
-To ensure your site is AI-friendly content and to optimize your website for LLMs, focus on both on-page elements (structure, clarity, data markup) and off-page factors (authority, freshness, external signals).
+Large Language Models (LLMs) like OpenAI’s ChatGPT, Google’s Gemini (via Google Search’s AI Overviews and AI Mode), Anthropic’s Claude, xAI’s Grok, and Perplexity are increasingly acting as intermediaries between users and web content.
+To ensure your website’s content is AI-friendlyandoptimized for LLMs, focus on both on-page elements (structure, clarity, data markup) and off-page factors (authority, freshness, external signals).
 Framed as LLM optimization within AI SEO and GEO, the goal is to create content that RAG systems can confidently ground, retrieve, and quote.

 Below, we detail: